The impact of abstract and object tags on image privacy classification

-In order to perform further analysis, we first train a model taking as input tag-based feature representation of images $p_k(i, S)$ for different types $S$ and numbers of tags $k$.
-We chose a simple two-layered MLP with two hidden layers [128, 32] and a ReLU activation, as the model architecture that will be used in the analysis, similar to the MLPs used in previous research~\cite{xompero2025learningprivacyvisualentities, 8features}.
+We first train a model taking as input tag-based feature representation of images $p_k(x_i, S)$ for different types $S$ and numbers of tags $k$.
+We chose a simple two-layered MLP with two hidden layers of sizes 128 and 32 and a ReLU activation, as the model architecture for the analysis, similar to previous research~\cite{8features, xompero2025learningprivacyvisualentities}.

-For each dataset, hyperparameters were selected for $p_{14}(i, T)$ inputs, representing 14 tags describing each image with a combination of concrete and abstract tags, selected on 30 runs of Optuna\footnote{https://optuna.org}.
+For each dataset, hyperparameters were selected for $p_{14}(x_i, T)$ inputs, representing 14 tags describing each image with a combination of concrete and abstract tags, selected on 30 runs of Optuna\footnote{https://optuna.org}.
 Further, the same hyperparameters were used to train the models on this dataset for all numbers $k$ and types $S$ of tags.
 The performance is recorded across 10 seeds for each model.

 Fig.~\ref{F1_macro_of_MLP_trained_on_n_tags_of_concreteness} shows the F1-macro of MLPs on concrete, abstract and combined tag image descriptions with varying levels of detail.
-For the subjective PrivacyAlert dataset, when the number of tags describing each image is small ($k \leq 10$), the model that takes as input abstract tags performs significantly better than the model on concrete tags by 2.80 p.p. on average across all $k \leq 10$, and with 4.09 p.p. average difference for $k \leq 5$.
+For the subjective PrivacyAlert dataset, when the number of tags describing each image is small ($k \leq 10$), the model that takes as input abstract tags performs significantly better than the model on concrete tags by 2.80~p.p.~on average, and with 4.09~p.p.~average difference for $k \leq 5$.
 Additionally, the classifier taking as input 5 abstract tags performs as well as a classifier on 11 concrete tags.